comptoolsres/comptoolsres.github.io/index.md

 ### Asynchronous Work

-* Students will work on projects either independently or in small, virtual groups.
+* Students will work on projects either independently or in small, groups.
 * This work can be more flexible in timing and will give you and your classmates times to get more hands-on experience and challenge yourselves to learn on your own.

 ### Student Help Time